 Supporting a positive school climate is one of the most important ways we support students’ well-being.
 School Climate Surveys are conducted every few years which helps school staff identify areas for improvement and support.

 When students have healthy relationships in their lives and feel connected to their school community, they are less likely to bully others and are more likely to support students who are bullied.
 Promoting healthy relationships among students is a key way to prevent bullying and create a safe and accepting school climate.
 And, the power of having an adult who students can connect with and feel comfortable talking to is critical.
-The TDSB is committed to working to strengthen relationships between students and school adults and improving overall school climate to create inviting and engaging learning spaces where student want to be.
+The TDSB is committed to working to strengthen relationships between students and school adults and improving overall school climate to create inviting and engaging learning spaces where students want to be.

 Learn more about the bullying prevention programs that we offer and the educational partners we work with to support anti-bullying initiatives in our schools and classrooms.